Genesis 2: A Commentary

 Theistic Evolution Perspective: TEs argue that God “formed” (yāṣar) Adam from the ground.
 This word can imply a natural process (Isa.
 43:1, 7, 21; 44:2, 21, 24).
 However, it is also used in the context of God’s supernatural creation (Isa.
 45:18; Jer.
 33:2), alongside the terms “create” (bārāʾ) and “make” (ʿāśâ).

 Which interpretation fits best here?
-Earlier, we read that God “created” (bārāʾ) humans, which is refers to a supernatural act.
+Earlier, we read that God “created” (bārāʾ) humans, which refers to a supernatural act.
 Moreover, God didn’t create the first human from earlier primates, but from the dust of the ground.
-Some argue that “dust of the ground” is metaphorical.
+Some argue that the “dust of the ground” is metaphorical.
 But think again.
 The “dust” is not scientific terminology.
 Biblically, it later refers to the person decaying back into the ground: “By the sweat of your face you will eat bread, till you return to the ground, because from it you were taken; for you are dust, and to dust you shall return” (Gen. 3:19; cf. Job 10:8-9; Ps.
 103:14; 104:29; Eccl.
 3:20; 12:7).

 Regarding 1 Corinthians 15:45, 47, Boice adds, “Adam existed by breathing in, and the breath he breathed in was from God.
 He could not sustain himself.
 Christ, on the other hand, is the One who breathes out, for he is ‘life-giving spirit.’
 We are to live physically and spiritually only as we turn to and are united to him.”[20]

-Creation of Eden
+The Creation of Eden

 (2:8) “The Lord God planted a garden toward the east, in Eden; and there He placed the man whom He had formed.”

 What does “Eden” mean?
-The origin of the word refers to “pleasure, delight, or lush fecundity.”[21]
-The LXX translates the “garden” as paradeisos (“parkland”), which is where we get our modern term “paradise.”[22]
+The origin of the word (ʿēḏen) refers to “pleasure, delight, or lush fecundity.”[31]
+The LXX translates this as the “garden” (paradeisos), which is where we get our modern term “paradise” (cf. Testament of Levi 18:10-11; Lk.
+23:43; 2 Cor.
+12:4; Rev. 2:7).

 Later authors refer to this as a historical place.
 Ezekiel compares the cultivation of the land of Israel to the Garden: “This desolate land has become like the garden of Eden; and the waste, desolate and ruined cities are fortified and inhabited” (Ezek.
 36:35; cf. Joel 2:3; Isa.
 51:3).
 If we deny the reality of Eden in the past, then we tacitly deny God’s restoration in the future (Rev. 2:7; 22:1-2).
 The two hang together.